 Being sexually active can include various activities with partners that are the opposite sex, the same sex, or both.
-Because sex means different things to different people, it’s important to recognize that sex is about exchanging pleasure in ways that are comfortable for all parties included.
+Think tongue/mouth/hand/finger/penis/dildo/vibrator/vulva to vagina/vulva/penis/anus, and many combos in between!
+Because sex means different things to different people, it’s important to recognize that sex is about exchanging pleasure in ways that are comfortable for everyone involved.

-Just remember that it’s normal to feel anxious when talking about becoming sexually active, and there’s no right or wrong time to have sex for the first time.
+Just remember, it’s normal to feel anxious when talking about becoming “sexually active,” and there’s no right or wrong time to have sex for the first time.
 Take the time you need to decide what’s right for you.
+Your first time is just that…yours!

 Am I ready for sex?

 There are countless reasons to decide to have or not have sex.
 Only you can decide what is right for you!
-Think about how having sex aligns with your health and personal values.
-It is important to make sure that the decision to have sex is coming from you, not your partner (or your friends.
-Just so you know, only about half of high school students have ever had sex, and the average age people have their "first time" is 17.
+Think about how having sex aligns with your health and values.
+It is important to make sure that the decision to have sex is coming from you, not your partner (or your friends).
+Just so you know, only about half of high school students have ever had sex, and the average age people have their “first time” is 17.
 If you feel pressured, you have the right to wait.
-A worthy partner will be understanding and not coerce you into anything you don't want to do.
-If you don't feel comfortable, exercise your right to abstain from sex.
-Sex isn't the only way to feel pleasure!
+A worthy partner will be understanding and not coerce you into anything you don’t want to do.
+If you don’t feel comfortable, exercise your right to abstain from sex.
+Even if you have had sex before, you get to decide if/when you have sex again.
+P.S.
+Sex with a partner isn’t the only way to experience pleasure!

-MYTH: Since it’s the first time, you can’t get pregnant or STIs.
+MYTH: Since it’s the first time, you can’t get pregnant or contract STIs.

-MYTH: First-time sex will hurt like a motherf****r (Sorry, Mom and Dad!).
+MYTH: First-time vaginal or anal sex will hurt like a motherf**r (Sorry, parents!).

-FACT: For some people, the first time can be pleasurable, but for others, it can hurt.
-Pain during sex might mean you don’t have enough lubrication, need to try a different position, or are simply nervous.
-If first-time sex does hurt, stop and talk to your partner about these problems and work out ways to make sex more enjoyable.
+FACT: For some people, the first time having vaginal or anal sex (finger/penis/toy in vagina/anus) can be pleasurable, but for others, it can hurt.
+Pain during sex might mean you don’t have enough lubrication (the wetter the better!), need to try a different position, or are simply nervous.
+If first-time penetrative sex does hurt, pause and talk to your partner to work out ways to make sex more enjoyable.
+There is nothing wrong with slowing down or stopping entirely.
+Communication is key!
+During the first time having penetrative sex, people with vaginas might experience some light bleeding, but it shouldn’t last long, and it’s nothing to be concerned about.
+If bleeding or pain continues, it’s important to talk to your doctor.
+It might also help to read up on pain and dysfunction.
+You deserve to experience pain-free pleasure!

 MYTH: The first time will be just like the movies.